Screenly/Anthias/README.md

 While you can deploy to your own Balena fleet, the easiest way to deploy using [Balena OpenFleets](https://hub.balena.io/organizations/screenly_ose/fleets).

-We'll include a documentation on how to deploy to your own fleet soon.
+We'll include documentation on how to deploy to your fleet soon.
 For now, [this Balena blog post][3] can come in handy and give you a head start, but you'll still need to do some manual code changes.
 Stay tuned for more updates.